Three small breakings, several quality-of-life additions, and a new lifetime model for products. Most integrations

 productIdwithproduct.externalIdon every/try-oncall. - Replace

-customerImageId(top-level) andcustomer: { imageId }(nested) withcustomer: { id }. - Drop any
+customerImageId(top-level) andcustomer: { imageId }(nested) withcustomer: { id }. - Replace

 PATCH /products/:externalIdcalls; usePOST /productswith partial fields. - Replace